an-drian/crafting_software_challenge/README.md

     ]
 }'
   ```
-Also feel free to use Postman, Insomnia or any whatever you like
+Also feel free to use Postman, Insomnia or any tool you like